Do Air Purifiers Work?

 If you’re looking for a few more features, consider the Carrier Smart Room Air Purifier, which performs all the same essential tasks to help filter particles as the original Carrier Air Purifier, but also allows you to control from anywhere in the world via the Carrier Home App.
 4 It also works seamlessly well with Alexa® and Google Home®.
 Its built-in HEPA filter captures 99.97% of airborne particles 0.3 microns in size and is ideal for rooms up to 430 square feet (or up to 560 square feet for the XL version).
 You can’t go wrong with either option.
 All Carrier air purifiers help reducing airborne particles such as dust, pollen, pet dander, smoke and more.

 Finally, let’s discuss the amount of time it takes for air purification to occur in your room.
 The Association of Home Appliance Manufacturers (AHAM) has developed a standard for measuring the efficacy of an air purifier called the Clean Air Delivery Rate (CADR).
 CADR informs you of the volume of filtered air produced by an air purifier and provides a separate score for tobacco smoke, pollen, and dust.
 AHAM recommends the CADR of an air purifier to be at least two-thirds of your room’s area.5 For example, the Smart Air Purifier XL has the following CADR scores: Tobacco Smoke CADR – 365; Dust CADR – 385, Pollen CADR – 427.
-Get more answers to the question “how do air purifiers work” here.
+Get more answers by reading “how do air purifiers work” or "air purifier for smoke"

 - *Wi-Fi® connection required.
 Free Carrier Home App download required.
 See User Manual for more details.